RackunSec/dciso/README.md

 ### Lb Build Errors
 1. had to disable my VPN conenction or connection issues occurred ?
-2. `--interactive x11` never worked, not even once, I get `Cannot open /de/tty0 (No such file or directory)`
+2. `--interactive x11` never worked, not even once, I get: `Cannot open /dev/tty0 (No such file or directory)`
     - First, in the host OS, install `dbus-x11 xfce4` with `apt`
     - disable X11 from autostarting at boot: `systemctl set-defaul multi-user.target`
     - clone this repository into your home directory